ajacksified/Mediator.js/README.md

 You can register events with the mediator two ways: using channels, or with a predicate to perform more complex matching.
 Predicates are run using whatever args are passed in by the publishing class.
+Instantiate a new mediator, and then you can being subscribing, removing, and publishing.
+As of version 0.4, Mediator.js supports namespacing.

     var mediator = new Mediator();